syeddanish41/wAlnut/README.md

 intelligence to solve our hardest problems.
 If you are interested in investing in this project please e-mail <quinnliuvideos@gmail.com>.

 <b>NOTE: If you emailed quinnliu@vt.edu after Oct.
 3rd I am currently unable to check it right now while in Europe.
 Please e-mail quinnliuvideos@gmail.com :)</b>

 ~ Q Liu

 ## How

+## Strategies

 Start with the most fundamental truths and reason up from there.